expo/expo/docs/pages/versions/unversioned/sdk/task-manager.md

 ## Configuration for standalone apps

-`TaskManager` works out of the box in the Expo Client, but some extra configuration is needed for standalone apps.
+`TaskManager` works out of the box in the Expo client, but some extra configuration is needed for standalone apps.
 On iOS, each background feature requires a special key in `UIBackgroundModes` array in your `Info.plist` file.
 In standalone apps this array is empty by default, so in order to use background features you will need to add appropriate keys to your `app.json` configuration.
 Example of `app.json` that enables background location and background fetch:

 ```json